j3soon/arxiv-utils/README.md

     python "/app/tests/test_navigation.py"
 ```

+When adding new test cases, it is often convenient to comment out existing test cases in [tests/testcases.yaml](tests/testcases.yaml); When testing specific browsers, you can modify the `for browser in [...]` part in [tests/test_navigation.py](tests/test_navigation.py) to only run tests for the desired browser.

 > If the test logs stuck at launching the webdriver, you may need to restart the containers.

 View the logs or open the following URLs for more details: